ethereumjs/ethereumjs-monorepo/packages/statemanager/README.md

 Refer to [this test script](./tests/ethersStateManager.spec.ts) for complete examples of running transactions and blocks in the `vm` with data sourced from a provider.

-**WARNING** When using the `EthersStateManager`, any time an account self destruct occurs or a storage slot is deleted while running transactions and blocks, do not be surprised to see an error due to a fundamental limitation of the `web3provider` interface whereby we are not able to retrieve all of the necessary trie nodes needed to update the parent node of a deleted leaf resulting from the storage slot deletion/account self destruct.
-Many blocks should execute successfully and report the correct updated state root but it is not possible to predict a head of time if any particular transaction will result in this error since all keys for values in the underlying trie are hashed.
+**WARNING** When using the `EthersStateManager`, any time an account self destruct occurs or a storage slot is deleted while running transactions and blocks, do not be surprised to see an error.
+This is due to a fundamental limitation of the `web3provider` interface whereby we are not able to retrieve all of the necessary trie nodes needed to update the parent node of a deleted leaf resulting from the storage slot deletion/account self destruct.
+Many blocks should execute successfully and report the correct updated state root.
+However, it is not possible to predict ahead of time if any particular transaction will result in this error since all keys for values in the underlying trie are hashed.

 ## API